A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care: Introduction

-To the best of our knowledge, this is the first benchmark work for patient-level COVID-19 prediction tasks in intensive care.
-Our code is already available online, so that anyone can build the complete benchmarks and reproduce all results.
-We provide well-organized data preprocessing and modeling modules in our code so that they can also be easily applied to generate customized tasks and results.
-Our benchmark code is publicly available at \url{https://github.com/yhzhu99/covid-ehr-benchmarks}.
-We also build an online platform to deploy benchmark experiment results, including model performances with all hyper-parameter combinations on both tasks.
-We deploy all trained models online, allowing clinicians and researchers to easily use these models to get prediction results using their own data.
-The system is publicly available at \url{http://106.15.42.91:8000/}.
+To the best of our knowledge, this is the first benchmarking effort for patient-level COVID-19 prediction tasks in ICUs.
+We have made our code publicly available, enabling others to build complete benchmarks and reproduce all results.
+Our well-structured data preprocessing and modeling modules can also be easily applied to generate customized tasks and results.
+The benchmark code and documentations can be accessed at \url{https://github.com/yhzhu99/pyehr}.
+Moreover, we have released all the benchmark experiment results and trained models on an online platform, which includes model performances with all hyperparameter combinations for both tasks and makes the results easy to query and download.
+The platform can be accessed at \url{https://pyehr.netlify.app}.